AMReX-Fusion/Furnace/Diagnostics/DustCollapse/README.md

 # Sedov diagnostic routines

-The diagnostic routines in `Diagnostics/DustCollapse` are used to construct the data which appears in Figure 12 in the first FURNACE paper.
+The diagnostic routines in `Diagnostics/DustCollapse` are used to construct the data which appears in Figure 12 in the first LOGI paper.

 The analytic maximum density has been computed from the initial density and the analytic r(t) using conservation of mass; this is hard-wired